 - File adapters: It exchanges files with external systems

-- JMS adapters: It communicates with messaging system
+- JMS adapters: It communicates with the messaging system

 - SOAP adapters: It communicates with providers and clients of web services